 Section 8 housing is for individuals and families.
 To apply, you must have a physical address and be age 18 or older.
-Florida's Section 8 program requires the applicant and all adults in the family to pass background checks.
+Florida's Section 8 requirements include the applicant and all adults in the family to pass background checks.

 - You must provide Social Security numbers and information about citizenship status and proof of income for all family members.